stacksjs/ts-pkgx/docs/packages/crates_io_sanitize.md

 # sanitize

-> Package from pantry: crates.io/sanitize
+> A simple directory sanitizer, written in rust.

 ## Package Information